Dust Regulations

 The regulations mean you must:

-You’ll find this PPE symbol next to hire products that require to use ear protection
+You’ll find this PPE symbol next to the tool hire products that require to use ear protection.

 HAVS affects the joints, muscles, nerves and blood vessels of the hand, wrist and arm.
 The symptoms are tingling in the fingers and a reduced ability to work in cold or damp conditions.
 You’ll notice your fingers becoming numb and turning white, and a loss of strength in your hands.
 You might also experience pain, distress and sleep disturbance.
 You’re at risk of HAVS if you regularly use handheld power tools and machines.

-The purpose of the regulations is to prevent death and injury caused by a fall from height.
-If you are an employer or your control work at height, the Regulations apply to you.
+The purpose of the working at height regulations is to prevent death and injury caused by a fall from height.
+If you are an employer or your control work at height, the regulations apply to you.

 It’s important to note that anyone working unsafely at height can be prosecuted even if no injuries result.
 IPAF training available through Travis Perkins - just call 0344 892 3355 for more information.